COMMENT: Navalny was box-office for a fortnight but a decade of obscurity beckons

 In WH Auden’s ‘Musée des Beaux Arts’ he writes about the banality of suffering, how it “takes place/ While someone else is eating or opening a window or just walking dully along.”
 The poem was inspired by Bruegel’s painting “Fall of Icarus” in which the mythical figure plummets to his death while the ploughman, the fisherman and the goatherd carry on about their daily chores, either ignorant or unmoved.

-At this precise moment, I may not know exactly what Alexander Navalny is doing or more likely, what is being done unto him in Prokov’s Corrective Colony IK-2, fifty-odd miles east of Moscow.
+At this precise moment, I may not know exactly what Alexander Navalny is doing or more likely, what is being done to him in Prokov’s Corrective Colony IK-2, fifty-odd miles (80 km) east of Moscow.
 The probability is, though, that he’s suffering too, as I type or you read or they penalise and we all go on with our lives, either ignorant or unmoved.

 Navalny’s physical bravery is beyond doubt.
 This is a man who has been imprisoned, beaten up, poisoned, temporarily blinded and had the pouch of his undercrackers smeared with a deadly nerve agent.
 It’s worth remembering all of this took place while his assailants were generally obliged to resort to some kind of subterfuge.
 Now his opponents, and they are legion, have him where they want him, behind locked doors, trussed up if necessary and painfully vulnerable to physical violence, never mind the psychological torture.

 Why did he put himself in this predicament?
 Home is the place that when you go there, they have to take you in, observed Robert Frost.
-When Navalny flew back to Russia on Pobeda Airlines in January he knew the authorities would have to take him in – to prison.
+When Navalny flew back to Russia on Pobeda Airlines in January he knew the authorities would have to take him – to prison.
 They did.
 His homecoming message to supporters was “Meet me” but unfortunately the security services took him up on his offer too.
 Though they refuse to name him, the “Berlin Patient” or “Unknown Blogger” represents an intolerable threat to the Kremlin and his incarceration, therefore, was as inevitable as it was unnecessary.

 Was this a miscalculation on his behalf?
 Perhaps it was.
 Surrounded by a bubble of admirers and supporters and aware of the international scrutiny his egregious mistreatment generated, it’s possible Navalny thought the world interest in his cause was sufficiently high that the Kremlin would prefer to avoid the creation of a cause célèbre and suffer his return like the provisional government allowed Lenin back to Russia, like a sealed bacillus, in 1917.
 Were promises made when he met Angela Merkel in Berlin after his treatment for poisoning last autumn?
 Surely neither he nor she would be so naïve?
 What commitments could anyone make when he was back on the home soil of a totalitarian state?
 It’s not as though there were no recent precedent.
 Mikhail Khodorkovsky had plenty of warnings that Putin was after him but he was foolhardy and paid a high price with ten years of his life.
-In the beginning there was an intense global focus on the arrest and farcical prosecution of Russia’s richest man and the dismantling of Russia’s biggest oil company but this did not serve to deflect Putin from his commitment to banging him up in a Siberian gulag where he quickly posed no threat at all.
+In the beginning there was an intense global focus on the arrest and farcical prosecution of Russia’s richest man and the dismantling of Russia’s biggest oil company but this did not serve to deflect Putin from his commitment to banging him up in a Siberian gulag, where he quickly posed no threat at all.
 Despite intense pressure from the international community Putin unequivocally demonstrated he was impervious to foreign influence and there was no moral dimension to his judicial system.

 Navalny’s best weapon was his command of social media and his ability to reach an audience of millions with his snappy videos and consistent critique of the Kremlin’s kleptocratic cabal, “the party of crooks and thieves.”
-Cooling his heels in the Prokov slammer he is not going to get his message out and even if anything is smuggled in samizdat or Morse code or tapped out on prison pipes, who could trust they were authentically his words?
+Cooling his heels in the Prokov slammer he is not going to get his message out and even if anything is smuggled in samizdat or Morse code tapped out on prison pipes, who could trust they were authentically his words?
 Who knows what bargains he will strike to guarantee his physical safety or his eventual release?
 We heard very little from Khodorkovsky during his time in Krasnokamensk.
 It’s tough to foment popular rebellion from inside a gaol cell.
 It was difficult enough in what passes for the free world on the outside.

 During Khodorkovsky’s lost decade there were a handful of interviews with dogged reporters who schlepped out to Russia’s Far East but mostly it was silence.
 Even people like me who followed his case with a grim fascination knew almost nothing.
 Occasional enquiries in the public sphere were dismissed contemptuously by Putin.
 Inside the facility the one-time tycoon worked in a mitten factory when he was not in solitary confinement for minor infractions of prison regulations.